silverbulletmd/silverbullet-libraries/Assistant.md

-#meta
+#meta #wip

-Proof of concept (and WIP) AI features for SilverBullet.
+Proof of concept (and WIP) AI features for SilverBullet implemented with Space Lua.
+A more advanced plug [silverbullet-ai](https://github.com/justyns/silverbullet-ai) has _significantly_ more features.

 Currently implemented commands: